James Barr (presenter): Comedy show Thirst Trap

 In early 2019, Barr played a series of comedy shows at the Above the Stag Theatre, in Vauxhall, London.
-Titled Thirst Trap, the show covers Barr's "disastrous dating life" and explores his relationship with social media.
-It was met with critical acclaim, particularly for its audience interaction as he "invites audience members to join him for impromptu speed dates as he recalls the thrills and spills of his romantic past".
-Following its initial success in London, Barr took the show to the 2019 Edinburgh Fringe Festival, playing 24 shows from 1–25 August (except for the 12th).
-After his appearance at the Edinburg Fringe, it was reported that Barr would be working with STV Entertainment to develop Thirst Trap as a format.
+Titled Thirst Trap, Barr took the show to the 2019 Edinburgh Fringe Festival.
+After his appearance at the Edinburgh Fringe, it was reported that Barr would be working with STV Entertainment to develop Thirst Trap as a format.

 Hits Radio Breakfast Show

 In June 2019, it was announced that Barr would be joining the X Factor series 11 runner-up Fleur East, and radio host Greg Burns as the new hosts of the Hits Radio Breakfast Show, launching on 12 July 2019.
 The show is aimed at audiences aged 25–44.
 Six weeks after launch, it was announced that Barr, Burns and East would be taking the Saturday morning breakfast show; Saturday mornings with Fleur East, Greg and James features highlights from the weekday Hits Radio Breakfast Show.